NethServer/nethserver-squid/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Proxy.rst

 Hosts without proxy
 ===================

-Set up some hosts allowed to bypass the transparent proxy and access Internet without being filtered.
+List of internal hosts allowed to bypass the transparent proxy and access Internet without being filtered.

 Name